kontenbase-team/medeet/README.md

   - `createdAt`
   - `createdBy`
 - Test to register new User
-- Test to log in to User
+- Test to login to User
 - Test to create a new Post
 - Test to get all Posts
 - Test to get one Post by ID